 Typical Field Week

-Each week our students spend five or six days out on expedition, and the other days in our outdoor basecamp.
+Each week our students spend four or five days out on expedition, and the other days in our outdoor basecamp.
 While on expedition, students hike through the canyon country of Utah (in winter) or the mountains and plateaus of Colorado (in summer).

-Groups participate in yoga and meditation, practice daily self-care through wilderness living, and engage in therapeutic groups.
-Guides and students alike utilize simple gear and methods, including bow-drilling to create fire for cooking.
-Guides facilitate and supervise throughout, while providing stable, compassionate role-modeling.
+Groups participate in yoga and meditation, maintain daily self-care practices, and engage in therapeutic groups.
+Guides and students alike utilize simple gear and methods, including bow-drilling to create fire.
+Guides facilitate and supervise throughout, while providing stable, compassionate role-modeling and leadership.

 Typical Expedition Day